 Aging Condo Building?
 How a Building Envelope Assessment Can Help

-The plain truth is that Alberta is a cyclical economy, where we go through steady boom and bust markets.
+Building envelope assessment is crucial in Alberta a cyclical economy, where we go through steady boom and bust markets.
 Markets where everything is happening all the time and then markets where everything is stalled.

-What we’re seeing now is these buildings developed between 2003 – 2009, buildings in their Childhood Stage as David Albrice calls buildings between 1 – 16 years of age, are now requiring more in-depth repairs and further preventative maintenance to keep up with the typical lifecycle of a building.
+What we’re seeing now is these buildings developed between 2003 – 2009, buildings in their Childhood Stage as David Albrice calls buildings between 1 – 16 years of age, they often require a building envelope assessment along with more in-depth repairs, and further preventative maintenance to keep up with the typical lifecycle of a building.

-While the maintenance and repair work that needs to be done is in part due to normal wear and tear, part of it is due to less than reputable builders from the boom.
+While the maintenance and repair work that needs to be done is in part due to normal wear and tear, part of it is due to less than-reputable builders from the boom.
 It’s important that we highlight that NOT ALL BUILDERS ARE BAD BUILDERS, even during boom cycles, as there is always going to be someone who does good work without cutting corners.
-But, there is a greater opportunity for these risks to happen as there are typically fewer eyes managing the consistency and quality of work during a boom market.
+However, there is a greater opportunity for these risks to happen as there are typically fewer eyes managing the consistency and quality of work during a booming market, making a building envelope assessment an essential step to mitigate potential issues.

 Because of this abundance of developers during a boom, it’s also important to note that after a boom cycle and through the bust period, a number of these developers may go out of business.
 This means that when a building begins to age and issues appear, a new developer will have to pick up where the old one left off, including repair and warranty work.